bleaktwig/yuadrem-wiki/docs/index.md

 ### Politics
 Back in the Age of Spring, Yuadrem was split into various nations, each with their own population centers and varied economies.
 This era of peace lasted until the death of god-suzerain [Olag](religion/illuminants/olag.md) in 621 A.S.
 (After the Schism), an event that sparked the [Penance](history.md#age-of-sap).
 With it, an iridescent sap known as [nix](religion/primordials/nix.md) began rolling over the continent.
 This caused mass migrations, separating the peoples into isolas.

 An isola is defined as a region either devoid of nix, or only seasonably affected by it.
 Most isolas are protected by their topography, often aided by strong sorcerers known as [Illuminants](religion/index.md#illuminants).
-Up to the year 800 A.S., the only known isola was the [Fesh Peninsula](isolas/fesh_peninsula/index.md).
+Up to the year 800 A.S., the only known isola was the Fesh Peninsula<!--TODO:LINK--->.
 After the arrival of the nixwalkers<!-- TODO.
 Link. -->, dentrala<!-- TODO.
 Link. --> apomancers<!-- TODO.
-Link. --> who travel over the vapors released by nix, it is now known that at least three others isolas exist: [Krugghom](isolas/krugghom/index.md), the [Steldan Isola](isolas/steldan_isola/index.md), and the Coldmist Gorge<!-- TODO.
+Link. --> who travel over the vapors released by nix, it is now known that at least three others isolas exist: Krugghom<!--TODO:LINK--->, the Steldan Isola<!--TODO:LINK--->, and the Coldmist Gorge<!-- TODO.
 Link. -->.

 <!-- TODO.
 Talk about the states and sumis of the Fesh Peninsula. -->

 ### Ethnology
 The peoples of Yuadrem are separated into four distinct kins.
 Each kin was created by a different [god-tree](religion/index.md#god-trees), and each was then further divided by ethnic differences.
-These differences led to the formation of kingdoms during the Age of Spring the erosion of which later led to the [sumis](isolas/fesh_peninsula/ane-kene.md#buda-and-sumi).
+These differences led to the formation of kingdoms during the Age of Spring, the erosion of which later led to the formation of the sumis<!--TODO:LINK--->.

 * [Humes](kins/hume.md), born from Et, are as adaptable as their creator.
 They became the dominant kin in Yuadrem after the Schism, and remain in this position even after the Penance.
 * [Imates](kins/imate.md), born from Om, are hardy nomads that roam the remaining forests of Yuadrem.
 Decimated by both the War of Autumn and posterior massacres, they have proven to be a deceptively hardy people.